btsomogyi/claude-flow/docs/analysis/v2.0.0/01-deno-dependency-analysis.md

 ## Executive Summary

-This report analyzes all Deno framework dependencies within the `/src` directory of the claude-flow project and provides a comprehensive plan for their removal and replacement with native Node.js alternatives.
+This report analyzes all Deno framework dependencies within the `/src` directory of the claude-flow project and provides a comprehensive plan for their removal and replacement with modern TypeScript WebAPIs and Node.js ESM `node:*` modules.

 ### Key Findings